 Zoe was awarded the Sheila Robinson Prize for Drawing in 2009 and an Oberon Book Award for illustrating Ice by Anna Kavan in 2008.

-I have been a visiting lecturer at the Royal College of Art and at Norwich University College of the Arts.
-I graduated from the Royal College of Art in 2009.
+Zoe has been a visiting lecturer at the Royal College of Art and at Norwich University College of the Arts.
+She graduated from the Royal College of Art in 2009.

 Zoe teaches two second-year modules: Experimental Illustration and Illustration Projects 2.
 She also supervises on the third-year Final Major Project and dissertations.